Yes, Ariana Grande Wore A Bridal Ponytail To Her Wedding

-On Saturday, May 15, Ariana Grande married Dalton Gomez, a luxury real-estate agent and her boyfriend of over a year.
+On Saturday 15th of May, Ariana Grande married Dalton Gomez, a luxury real-estate agent and her boyfriend of over a year.
 From initial reports, we learned that the ceremony took place at Grande's home in Montecito, California, with sources calling it "tiny and intimate — less than 20 people."
 Today, we got something better: the official Grande-Gomez wedding photo gallery.

 Grande shared a curated gallery of snaps to Instagram, giving fans a peek at her strapless, backless silk wedding gown, her short veil with a ribbon bow, and, of course, the bridal version of the star's signature hairstyle: a polished half-up ponytail that left soft and glossy curls ribboning down her back.